Ruchita-0310/Diatom_consortium_genomics/data_analysis.md

    ↓
 Functional annotation and expression quantification
 ```
-## 1. Software Environment and Dependencies
+## 12.1 BRAKER4 Setup
-BRAKER4 was used for structural genome annotation.
-The workflow was run through Snakemake using the official BRAKER4 `Snakefile` and the BRAKER3 Singularity image.
+BRAKER4 was cloned from GitHub, and the BRAKER3 Singularity image was downloaded for containerized execution.
 ```bash
 git clone https://github.com/Gaius-Augustus/BRAKER4.git
 cd BRAKER4